rbaxter1/redis-hackathon-2021/readme.md

 ### How the data is stored

 All data for The Network is stored in a graph.
 Users, Networks, and Items are nodes.
 Edges between nodes represent relationships.
-For example, an edge between two users can indicate friendship (or ignore status).
-An edge between a user and an item can indicate a listing for sale.
+For example, an edge between two users can indicate friendship.
+An edge between a user and an item can indicate listing an items for sale.
 An edge between a user and a network can indicate membership.

 #### Overview of graph structure: